kikito/missing_i18n/README.md

       mount MissingI18n::Engine, :path => '/missing_i18n'
     end

+After that, you can go to [http://localhost:3000/missing_i18n](http://localhost:3000/missing_i18n) to get a list of all the locales and their missing keys.

 ## Customization & scope filtering

 You can override MissingI18n' only view by creating any of the following files: